ng-growth/silktide-cookie-banner/README.txt

   },
   cookieTypes: [
     {
-      id: "necessary",
+      id: "essential_cookies",
-      name: "Necessary",
+      name: "Essential cookies",
-      description: "<p>These cookies are necessary for the website to function properly and cannot be switched off.
-They help with things like logging in and setting your privacy preferences.</p>",
+      description: "<p>These cookies are necessary for our website to function properly and cannot be disabled.
+They enable core functions such as page navigation, access to secure areas, form submissions, and storing your cookie preferences.</p>",
       required: true,
       onAccept: function() {
-        console.log('Add logic for the required Necessary here');
+        console.log('Add logic for the required Essential cookies here');
       }
     },
     {
       id: "analytics",
       name: "Analytics",
-      description: "<p>These cookies help us improve the site by tracking which pages are most popular and how visitors move around the site.</p>",
+      description: "<p>We use Google Analytics to understand how visitors interact with our website.
+These cookies help us analyze page views, user behavior, and traffic sources.
+IP anonymization is enabled to protect your privacy.
+Provider: Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.</p>",
-      defaultValue: true,
+      required: false,
       onAccept: function() {
         gtag('consent', 'update', {
           analytics_storage: 'granted',